uppersaranac/irmcp/src/servers/pubchem/chemical_naming_rules.md

 ## 1. Purpose and Scope

-- These ruse are used to generate names for chemicals in the NIST Spectral Libraries.
+- The following rules are used to generate names for chemicals in the NIST Spectral Libraries.
 - Every **unique chemical structure** receives one **unique name**.
 - Unless using common names, names are **structure-based**, aiming for **consistency, uniqueness, and retrievability** in databases.
 - For ease of comparison, the section numbers follow the [Naming and Indexing of